seydx/homebridge-fritz-platform/FAQ.md

 `"error": "ESOCKETTIMEDOUT"`

 **Fix:** There are several things to do.
 First, check if the user have full rights.
 If yes, try with creating a new user on FritzBox and give him also full rights.
-Put the new credentials in your config.json and look ifthe error appears again.
+Put the new credentials in your config.json and look if the error appears again.
 You can also try to increase polling and timeout in your config.json

 ## Deflection error